 - Extreme weather that causes physical damage to a hub

 Theft and Sabotage

 While most internet outages are circumstantial or accidental, some are intentional.
 Denial of service (DDoS) attacks can target service providers, overwhelming their data centers with fake traffic that crashes their systems.
 In 2016, for example, a series of DDoS attacks on wired internet providers caused staggered internet outages across Europe and North America.

 Burglars and vandals can also cut internet cables to cut off internet access to a household or neighborhood they want to target.
 While cutting live cables is extremely risky, burglars are sometimes willing to take the risk if it lets them bypass internet-connected security systems.

-Physical damage isn’t the only thing that will bring down your fiber internet connection.
-Providers can accidently introduce software bugs that cut off your internet access when they reconfigure their networks.
+Physical damage isn’t the only thing that will reduce your fiber internet connection.
+Providers can accidentally introduce software bugs that cut off your internet access when reconfiguring their networks.
 In 2017, for example, a reconfiguration error at an upstream system provider took Comcast, Spectrum, Verizon, Cox, and RCN subscribers offline for 90 minutes.

 A fixed wireless internet failover keeps you online

 Fixed wireless internet is a wireless 4G LTE or 5G connection installed on a Wi-Fi router.
 It connects you to the internet via local cell towers – sending data over the same radio frequency bands as cell phones, but with a connection much more robust than a cell phone or mobile hotspot.

 Wireless internet connections are less vulnerable to physical damage than wired connections.
 For this reason, many homes and businesses use fixed wireless internet as a failover internet option that keeps them online if their fiber internet connection goes down for any reason.